Navigating the Alignment-Calibration Trade-off: A Pareto-Superior Frontier via Model Merging: Ethical Considerations

 The primary goal of this research is to improve the reliability of LLMs by restoring the calibration lost during alignment, leading to more trustworthy systems.
 A well-calibrated model is less likely to be confidently wrong, which is a positive contribution to AI safety.

 However, merging an instruction-tuned (IT) model with its base pre-trained (PT) counterpart inherently re-introduces weights from a model that has not undergone full safety fine-tuning.
 This process could potentially dilute or compromise the safety guardrails, such as refusal to generate harmful content, that were instilled during the alignment process.
+To quantify this risk, we conduct safety evaluations using ToxiGen and WMDP across the full $\lambda$ sweep (see Appendix~\ref{sec:appendix_safety}).
+Our results show that while toxicity increases as we move toward the base model, hazardous knowledge scores remain stable, and importantly, no merged model is less safe than the publicly available base model itself.

 Our experiments are designed to illustrate the fundamental trade-off between alignment and calibration, not to prescribe a universally safe deployment strategy.
 We strongly caution practitioners that applying this technique requires careful evaluation.
 Any ``sweet spot'' model identified through merging must not only be assessed for accuracy and calibration but must also undergo rigorous and comprehensive safety testing to ensure it does not regress on critical safety benchmarks.
 The ultimate goal is to find a balance that enhances reliability without undermining the essential safety alignment of the model.